BluestoneInstitute/sql_training/README.md

 ##### Notes: [W3 Schools SQL Keywords Reference](https://www.w3schools.com/sql/sql_ref_keywords.asp)

-The order of the commands are written matters.
+The order in which the commands are written matters.
 For example SELECT always must precede FROM and WHERE must always follow FROM.
 The SQL query will not run if the keywords are entered out of order.
 A common SQL command will have the following order of keywords:

 ```sql
 SELECT _fieldname1_, _fieldname2_, ... _fieldname100_